Aicent-Stack/manifesto/rfcs/RFC-015-GUIXU-VOID.md

 ## 3. THE THREE VOID MANIFOLDS

-GUI XU v1.3.0 protects the Imperial sanctity through three specialized organs:
+GUIXU v1.3.0 protects the Imperial sanctity through three specialized organs:

 1.  **Ablation Engine (RFC-015-A)**: The "Eraser."
 Responsible for the high-frequency physical overwriting of registers and cache lines.
 2.  **Isolation Embolism (RFC-015-B)**: The "Wall."
 Severs all Hive connections (RFC-006) in < 183µs, ensuring a single compromised node cannot poison the grid.